kujenga/website/content/blog/goml-mlp.md

 {{<emgithub "https://github.com/kujenga/goml/blob/fc6bc437686cf50dc0ba9f3bb7f7e7ee23bc611d/neural/mlp.go#L156-L198" >}}

 With these two structures defined, we can look at how the training process works.
-The entrypoint is the `Train` function which iterates for a given number of "epochs".
+The entry point is the `Train` function which iterates for a given number of "epochs".
 Each epoch is a pass over the entire dataset.
 Training happens iteratively, with each step containing two passes.

-For each input, we first propagate the weights and subsqeuent layer outputs forward through the network to get the current predictions of the network for the given input.
+For each input, we first propagate the weights and subsequent layer outputs forward through the network to get the current predictions of the network for the given input.
 Once that is complete, we propagate the error values we compute based on the corresponding labels _backwards_ though the network, and update the